jmartinezot/ORdensity/README.md

 result <- findDEgenes(myORdensity)
 ```

-and being told that the optimal clustering consists of just two clusters,
+the method indicated that the optimal clustering consists of just two clusters,

 ```
 The ORdensity method has found that the optimal clustering of the data consists of 2 clusters
 ```

-we could then take a look to the genes corresponding to the generated clusters
+we could then look the number of genes in each cluster genes and the mean values of index OR in each cluster

 ```
 > result